 "It's 155 pounds," White told BT Sport.
 "I'm not putting on a freaking multi-million dollar fight at a catch weight that means nothing. … That fight means nothing at 170.

-Neither one of those two are ranked at 170 pounds and it doesn't do anything in the -pound division if either one of them win cause they're fighting at 170.
+Neither one of those two is ranked at 170 pounds and it doesn't do anything in the -pound division if either one of them win cause they're fighting at 170.
 It literally makes no sense."

-To be fair, it's hard to get a 'casual' fan who doesn't know much about the UFC interested in a pay per view, if there isn't even a belt on the line for the main event.
+To be fair, it's hard to get a 'casual' fan who doesn't know much about the UFC interested in a pay-per-view if there isn't even a belt on the line for the main event.